raselmandol/KOELbit-RvA/README.md

 ## Why Encryption model?
 I have already mentioned, this RvA project is to test the Antivirus only.
 So no unethical reason here to make this.
 ## What about the Antivirus?
-Well, its first target to break the chain protection of any Antivirus, specially Windows Defender(though it's not still made for that).
+Well, its first target to break the chain protection of any Antivirus, specially Windows Defender(though it's under development).
 ##

 ![KOELbit RvA](assets/1.png)

 ## Safety & Privacy
-You shouldn't test this on your local computer though before compiling you have to set the decryption password for security purpose, but still there is a chance that your files can be lost by compression broken chain.
-So I recommend to use or test it on Virtualbox.
+You shouldn't test this on your local computer.
+Fefore compiling, you have to set the decryption password for security purpose, but still there is a chance that your files can be lost by compression broken chain.
+I recommend to use or test it on Virtualbox.
 No data will be sent anywhere, you can review the codebase.
 Only encryption and decryption on local.

 ![KOELbit-RvA](assets/ikigai-2.png)